smit-collab/Board-games-prediction/README.md

 # Board-games-prediction

-This project can be useful for the board games manufacturer who might want to know what types of games people like and which games got the highest ratings.
+This project is a part of the machine learning course I took on udemy.
+The project can be useful for the board games manufacturer who might want to know what types of games people like and which games got the highest ratings.

 ### Software and Libraries: